MeteDesign/Webpack/README.md

 - Minify remove some of the dead code
 - ...

-More features will be find in `webpack.config.js`
+More features can be found in webpack.config.js.

-**NOTICE: Please copy this repository to the root directory of  your project and  run `yarn` or `npm install` ,  just do what you want  after installing all of packages that this repository dependencies!**
+**NOTICE: Please copy this repository to the root directory of your project and run yarn or npm install.
+You will be good to go after installing all packages this repository depends on!**

-PR Welcome！
+Your PR is always Welcome！

 ------